yacinelaakel/myAppAngular/README.md

 #### AMP

-> Accelerated Mobile Pages</strong> is an open-source initiative.
+> Accelerated Mobile Pages is an open-source initiative.
 The project enables the creation of web
 > applications that are fast and high-performing across devices and platforms.

 #### Serverless support